-- A manufacturing building, which is approximately 50,000 square feet, which is leased to us until December 2018; and - Two headquarters buildings, which are approximately 74,000 square feet and 40,000 square feet, respectively, which are leased to us until May 31, 2015.
+- A manufacturing building totaling approximately 50,000 square feet, which is leased to us until December 2018; and - Two headquarters buildings that are approximately 74,000 square feet and 40,000 square feet, respectively, which are leased to us until December 2023.
 We have the right to renew the lease term of our headquarters office buildings for two five-year terms upon prior written notice and the fulfillment of certain conditions.